 Google doesn’t just use your website to determine how it ranks you in its algorithm, it also takes into account your business listings.
 Whether it’s Yelp, Foursquare or others, it’s vital to stay up to date with the information and comments within these listings.
 Let’s talk about one of the most important:

 Google My Business:

 Your Google My Business (GMB) listing increases visibility in local search results.
 Keeping with the sporting good store example, if someone were to search for “sporting goods” in the same city you are located in Google would reveal you and your competitors with a map and list that shows at the top of the Google search.
-In order to rank as high as possible you need to optimize your Google My Business listing to the fullest.
+In order to rank as high as possible you need to optimise your Google My Business listing to the fullest.
 This means verifying your listing, making sure your name, address, phone number information is correct, responding to reviews, adding photos, and choosing a business category.
-The more optimized your GMB listing is, the higher chance you have of getting seen in search listings.
+The more optimised your GMB listing is, the higher chance you have of getting seen in search listings.

 4. Be Active on Social

 Using social networks to grow your business is low-cost and gives you a direct line to current and prospective customers.
 You can use social networks like Facebook, Instagram, YouTube, and Twitter to connect with your customers and build brand awareness.
 It’s also good practice to start a blog on your website and share your posts through social to keep customers updated with how to’s, testimonials and relevant business stories.